YunoHost-Apps/roundcube_ynh/README.md

 ## TODO

- * Ask for rcmcarddav installation and/or check if *Baikal* is installed.
+ * Add enabled plugins dynamically to the config file
- * Update backup/restore scripts.
+ * Ask for rcmcarddav installation and/or check if *Baikal* or *ownCloud* is installed
- * Improve installation and upgrade since composer take a long time expecially when fetching repositories.
+ * Test to upgrade from the current Roundcube version
  * ...

 ## Links ##